kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Raw Data Versus Features

-Raw data appears messy.
+Raw data appears messy
-Features impose structure.
+Features impose structure
 Structure guides learning

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.